sdiehl/compiler-crates/docs/src/logos.md

 ## Performance Characteristics

 Logos generates table-driven DFAs that process input in linear time with minimal branching.
 The generated code uses Rust's zero-cost abstractions effectively, with performance comparable to hand-written lexers.
-Benchmarks show throughput of 50-200 MB/s on modern hardware, depending on token complexity.

 The lexer allocates only for captured token data like identifiers and string literals.
 Token matching itself is allocation-free, making logos suitable for incremental lexing in language servers where performance is critical.